 405.11.4 SPREAD FOOTINGS

+Calculate structural and geotechnical resistance of spread footing foundations in accordance with BDM Section 305.2.

 Do not modify the footprint for an existing spread footing founded on soil.
 If it is necessary to widen or increase loading for a structure supported on a spread footing, supplement the spread footing with deep foundation elements.

 405.11.5 DRILLED SHAFTS

-When the Scope of Services requires an evaluation of existing drilled shaft foundations for a rehabilitation project, perform analysis of both the structural and geotechnical resistance in accordance with BDM Section 305.4.
+Calculate structural and geotechnical resistance of drilled shaft foundations in accordance with BDM Section 305.4.

+405.11.6 CONTINUOUS FLIGHT AUGER (CFA) PILES

+Calculate structural and geotechnical resistance of CFA pile foundations in accordance with BDM Section 305.6.

-For MSE wall supported abutments with driven piles use the following note:
+For MSE wall supported abutments with driven piles use the following note when it is not necessary to use a settlement waiting period:

 [605.1-4] PILE DRIVING CONSTRAINTS: Prior to driving abutment piles to the Ultimate Bearing Value (UBV) or to refusal on bedrock, construct the MSE wall and the bridge approach embankment behind the abutment up to the bottom of the footing for a minimum distance of (1) behind each abutment.
 The Contractor may pre-drive abutment piles before constructing MSE walls.
 Pre-driving consists of installing the abutment piles into the soil only as far as necessary so that the pile will remain vertical during MSE wall construction.
 If pre-driving piles, install pile sleeves around piles before constructing the MSE wall.
 Provide at least 3-ft of pile above the top of the pile sleeve to meet the requirements of C&MS 507.09 regarding splices.
-Do not drive abutment piles to the UBV* or to refusal on bedrock until after the above required MSE wall and embankment have been constructed and a (2) calendar day waiting period has elapsed.
-The Engineer may adjust the length of the waiting period based on settlement platform readings.
-After the specified waiting period has elapsed, drive abutment piles to the UBV* or to refusal on bedrock.
-In order to remove any negative skin friction that has developed during the waiting period, drive each abutment pile a distance of at least 0.5-in.
+Do not drive abutment piles to the UBV* or to refusal on bedrock until after the above required MSE wall and embankment have been constructed, and then drive abutment piles to the UBV* or to refusal on bedrock.
+In order to remove any negative skin friction that has developed during the MSE wall and embankment construction, drive each abutment pile a distance of at least 0.5-in.

 If not pre-driving abutment piles, install the abutment piles through pile sleeves after the above required MSE wall and embankment have been constructed and the specified waiting period has elapsed.